oroinc/documentation/user/back-office/system/entities/entity-fields/entity-fields-advanced-properties.rst

    * **Searchable** --- If set to *Yes*, the entities can be found using the :ref:`search <user-guide-getting-started-search>` by values of this field.
    * **Global Search Boost** --- Available for the product entity in the OroCommerce Enterprise edition if Elasticsearch is used as the search engine.
 This option enables you to :ref:`boost <bundle-docs-commerce-website-elastic-search-bundle-attributes-boost>` the value of the field during search.
    * **The Search Result Title** --- If set to *Yes*, the field value will be included into the search result title.
-   * **Auditable** --- Not available for serialized fields.
+   * **Auditable** --- Not available for :ref:`serialized fields <book-entities-extended-entities-serialized-fields>`.
 If set to *Yes*, the system will log changes made to this field values when users edit entity records.
    * **Applicable Organizations** --- Defines for what :term:`organizations <Organization>` the custom field will be added to the :term:`entity <Entity>`. **All** is selected by default.
 Clear the **All** check box to choose specific organizations from the list.

    .. caution:: If the **Show on Form** value has been set to *No*, there will be no way to create/update the field values from your Oro application.
 Thus, such configuration is reasonable only for data which is uploaded to the system during a synchronization.